galongoria/factiva/README.md

 chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\Users\galon\step4_directory\localhost"
 ```

+Depending on the command that worked for you in this step

 ## Setup – Mac Users

 #### 1. Go to https://chromedriver.chromium.org/downloads and install the chromedriver that supports your version of Chrome

 #### 2. In the root directory, or otherwise `/Users/usr' create a new folder and store 'chromedriver.exe' that was downloaded in the previous step.

-* For the instructions refer to this folder as `step4_directory`
+* For these instructions refer to this folder as `step4_directory`

-* If my profile on Mac was called factiva_user, the path to chromedriver would be: `/Users/factiva_user/step4_directory/chromedriver`
+* If my profile on Mac was called "bevo_longhorn", the path to chromedriver would be: `/Users/factiva_user/step4_directory/chromedriver`

 #### 3. Enter the following command in your terminal: